shobhit1886/fiori-element-repo2/README.md

 # Getting Started
-## Topic: SAP CAP function and action implementation – A project made by Shobhit Srivastava
+## Topic: SAP CAP function and action implementation using SAP HANA cloud database – A project made by Shobhit Srivastava
 Welcome to my new project.

 It contains these folders and files, following our recommended project layout: